Murder of Asunta Basterra: Verdict

 The following day, when the classmate found out on Twitter that Asunta Basterra had been found dead, she stated to her relatives that she had seen her and her father the previous afternoon.
 After two months, given that there was much talk in the media about the father's involvement in the crime and his activities that afternoon, the parents decided to have the daughter testify before the examining magistrate.
 Until then, they had preferred to keep her away from such a mediatic procedure and to avoid her name being made public.

 The purchase ticket and a camera recording from the Sabadell bank in General Pardiñas Street proved that she had indeed been there that day.
 The witness's purchase ticket, shown at the trial, indicated 6:21 pm as the moment when the barcode was read, and 6:22:23 pm when the cash register was opened.
 The witness stated that as soon as they paid, they left immediately and she saw Asunta and her father walk past her.

+Rosario Porto's car route from the garage to the gas station with the times recorded by the cameras.

+Time discrepancy.
+According to the cameras, the witness passes by after Asunta has already left.

 This would imply a temporal inconsistency with the camera from the Galuresa petrol station, in whose images Rosario and Asunta are in their car on their way to Teo at 6:21:24 pm.
 Also with the camera from the Galician Parliament which records the Mercedes-Benz at 6:20:21 pm.
 The cash register of the shop was not examined because two months had passed, but the testimony of the witness that she recognised Asunta and her father on the day of her death was believed by the Jury, although the time was not known with total certainty.
 Furthermore, the examining magistrate thought that what was important was not the time, which could be wrong on the cash register, but that the witness recognised Alfonso and his daughter without any doubt on the afternoon of the murder, which would indicate that Alfonso had lied when he declared that he had been at home reading all afternoon.